-Colorado's electioneering communication definition is broader than its federal counterpart.
-Colorado regulates more media types, such as billboards and handbills.
-The aim of Colorado's electioneering communication provision is disclosure of the funders of communications,5 particularly large broadcast advertisements.6 Yet the United States Supreme Court has specifically protected from disclosure hearty souls who pass out handbills of their own accord (as opposed to those being paid by a formal campaign).7 And, unlike its federal analogue,8 there is no de minimis limitation upon the audience: reaching even two people who may vote in the relevant jurisdiction may trigger Colorado's registration and reporting requirements.9
+communications,4 particularly large broadcast advertisements.5 Yet the United States Supreme Court has specifically protected from disclosure hearty souls who pass out handbills of their own accord (as opposed to those being paid by a formal campaign).6 And, unlike its federal analogue,7 there is no de minimis limitation upon the audience: reaching even two people who may vote in the relevant jurisdiction may trigger Colorado's registration and reporting requirements.8

-House Bills 17-1261 and 17-1262 will change the constitutional balance presently enshrined in the state Constitution, and may fail First Amendment scrutiny because they make the electioneering communications window too long and separate it from the state's interest in knowing who is speaking about a candidate shortly before an election.
+Senate Bill 19-068 will change the constitutional balance presently enshrined in the state Constitution and may fail First Amendment scrutiny because it makes the electioneering communications window too long and separates it from the state's interest in knowing who is speaking about a candidate shortly before an election.

-I. Campaign finance regulations for disclosure and disclaimers are subject to exacting scrutiny.
+I. Campaign finance regulations requiring disclosure and disclaimers are subject to exacting scrutiny.

 Under the First Amendment and United States Supreme Court guidance, campaign finance disclosure and disclaimers must be tied to informing the public concerning groups seeking some electoral outcome.
-Courts review state and federal laws demanding donor lists and other invasive disclosure under "exacting scrutiny," which demands there be "a 'relevant correlation' or 'substantial relation' between the governmental interest and the information required to be disclosed."10 This heightened scrutiny is required because, under the First Amendment, "compelled disclosure... cannot be justified by a mere showing of some legitimate governmental interest."11 Therefore, the Supreme Court has long demanded a nexus between campaign finance
+Courts review state and federal laws demanding donor lists and other invasive disclosure under "exacting scrutiny," which demands there be "a 'relevant correlation' or 'substantial relation' between the governmental interest and the information required to be disclosed."
+This heightened scrutiny is required because, under the First Amendment, "compelled disclosure ... cannot be justified by a mere showing of some legitimate governmental interest."
+Therefore, the Supreme Court has long demanded a nexus between campaign finance disclosure and actual campaign-related activity in order to protect organizations merely discussing questions of public policy.
+11